eduvpn/documentation/README.md

 deploy a lot of servers it may make sense to already make modifications in the template.

+# Time
+Make sure the time is set correctly and is kept up to date.
+If the offset becomes too big SAML will no longer work correctly.

+    $ sudo ntpdate pool.ntp.org
+    $ sudo yum -y install ntp
+    $ sudo chkconfig ntpd on
+    $ sudo service ntpd start

 # SAML configuration
 Using the Apache module `mod_auth_mellon`.
 See [php-lib-rest-plugin-mellon](https://github.com/fkooman/php-lib-rest-plugin-mellon)